dataloop-ai-apps/mediapipe-models/README.md

 You can read more about MediaPipe's capabilities and models [here](https://google.github.io/mediapipe/)

-Each model has its own directory, with the (possible) following files:
+Each model has its own directory, with the following files:

 | File             | Purpose                                    |
 |------------------|--------------------------------------------|